The Buzz About Our Founder

 ISM often tied in international businesses with regionally based non-profit and charity organizations like the Boys & Girls Clubs of America, Canine Companions, and others.

-ISM’s clients included: SONY Electronics, JVC, Budweiser, Capital Recording’s musical artists Beach Boys, Beastie Boys, Megadeth, Bonnie Raitt, George Clinton, Atlantic recording artist Led Zeppelin, and A&M’s Bryan Adams.
+ISM’s clients included: SONY Electronics, JVC, Budweiser, Capitol Recording’s musical artists Beach Boys, Beastie Boys, Megadeth, Bonnie Raitt, George Clinton, Atlantic recording artist Led Zeppelin, and A&M’s Bryan Adams.

 Projects like Budweiser’s Get Bud Get Music campaign tied-in major label musicians, which aligned with Bethany’s past.
 Yet her first project was the launch of DSS: Digital Satellite Systems in ‘95/’96.